-- (a) comply with these Contract Procedure Rules and procurement law; - (b) ensure that any Agents, Consultants and contractual partners, conducting procurement activities on their behalf also comply; - (c) take account of all necessary legal, financial, procurement and any technical advice; - (d) have regard to Guidance provided by the Procurement Officer; - (e) keep the records required by Contract Procedure Rule 29; - (f) ensure security and confidentiality of documentation at all stages of the procurement activity, including Tender Evaluation Reports, working papers and minutes of meetings.
-The officer must ensure that he or she records in writing all minutes of meetings and decisions/actions taken.
+- (c) ensure that any Agents, Consultants, and contractual partners, conducting procurement activities on their behalf also comply; - (d) take account of all necessary legal, financial, procurement and any technical advice; - (e) have regard to statutory guidance issued by the Secretary of Secretary of State under the Procurement Legislation or further guidance by the Procurement Officer; - (f) without prejudice to Contract Procedure Rule 28 to keep such records as are necessary to explain material decisions in relation to the award of or entry into a contract; - (g) to keep all records of communications with suppliers which are made prior to the contract award and are about the procurement or the award of the contract; - (h) ensure security and confidentiality of documentation at all stages of the procurement activity, including Tender Evaluation Reports, working papers and minutes of meetings.
+The officer must ensure that he or she records in writing all minutes of meetings and decisions/actions taken. - (i) proactively monitor and manage the lifecycle of a contract awarded under these Rules including the monitoring of performance and the publication of any required notices.